 Billy didn’t like to see a fellow Small Faith Person have a doubtful mind.
 He answered him, “We will be free, Ben.
 The Good King would never leave His servants at the hands of their enemies.
 Think about what He has said in the Holy Word.
 He has promised that He will help those who are in distress numerous times.”

 Ben turned away.
 “The Good King has left us.
-If He were still with us He wouldn’t have let our home be destroyed and us taken to this dreadful place.
-He wouldn’t have allowed our children to be taken away from us and trained by our enemies to be like them.
+If He were still with us, He wouldn’t have let our home be destroyed and allowed us to be taken to this dreadful place.
+He also wouldn’t have allowed our children to be taken away from us and trained by our enemies to be like them.
 We have been forsaken.”